SuperDARNCanada/borealis/README.md

 ** NOTE ** You need to execute the script exactly as above (no 'python' in front), or the output won't show up.
 This means the script must be executable.

+Add an environment variable to the .profile or .\*rc file for the path to Borealis.
+This environment variable is used by the python modules to correctly import Borealis files:
+`export BOREALISPATH=*install path*`

 ## Installation

-Now to build borealis (after 'source mode release/debug'): scons -n  (for dry run) scons
+Now to build Borealis (after 'source mode release/debug'): scons -n  (for dry run) scons